 But first, before I touch on my own healing journey, I want to say one more thing about fear.
 The whole notion that our what if fears are completely irrational (what if I lose my job, what if I fall into financial ruin, what if my partner leaves me, what if I get cancer, what if I lose my child) is kinda bullshit.

 And couples break up all the time.
-People treat their partners poorly after being together for years, they have affairs, they lie, and every once in a while one kills the other.
+People treat their partners poorly after being together for years, they ignore each other, sometimes have affairs, they hide and lie to one another, and every once in a while one kills the other.

 People get cancer too.
 Healthy people.
 Vegetarians and joggers (of which I am neither), people who have never smoked and always worn sunscreen.
 Yes, sometimes people get cancer.
 And while many survive, some don’t.
 And that’s scary as hell.